-“I try to open h264 files that I got from an IP camera on VLC.
+"I try to open h264 files that I got from an IP camera on VLC.
 Files name is < >.h264.
-Please give me some instructions how to make it work.”
+Please give me some instructions on how to make it work."

 If you also wonder how to use VLC to play H.264 codec files from your CCTV cameras or DVR/NVR security systems, or want to convert h264 files to mp4 format, keep reading!

 - How to Play H.264 Files on VLC

 - How to Convert H.264 Files to MP4 Supported by VLC